Service and App improvement in response to transportation challenge

 Sketches for the idea of building a community

-User flow and wireframe
+User journey and wireframes

 Then we started to design the new user journey.
 Since the current Chariot has a subscription system, we decided to keep that and mainly focused on improving the user journey of the subscribers.